Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The only problem we really have is we think we're not supposed to have problems!
-Problems call us to higher level- - face & solve them now!"
+> "The single biggest problem in communication is the illusion that it has taken place."
-> — **Tony Robbins**
+> — **George Bernard Shaw**

 ---